-Data Science/Analytics/Machine Learning should not be done in a vacuum or for the sake of doing ML/AI.
-Instead, it should aim to be a data product/deliverable that helps bring value back to the business.
-To do so, ahead of development, it helps to understand the following about the business and the stakeholder ask:
+Data Analytics/Business Intelligence/Data Science/Analytics/Machine Learning should not be done in a vacuum or for the sake of doing BI/ML/AI.
+Instead, it should aim to be part of a data product deliverable that helps bring value back to the customers and the business.

 - How does the company make money?
 What is its core mission?